 These warning signs are triggers for concern.
 However, there are many reasons why an older person might show these signs and it is important to find out more about the situation before deciding what to do.
 It is very important to talk to the older person, and to find out about their mental capacity to make decisions about their situation.

 Talking to the person about their situation is an important first step.
 There are many services that can give you information and support if you are worried about an older person.
-You can start by contacting your doctor, health professional or the NSW Elder Abuse Helpline for general information and advice on what to do.
+You can start by contacting your doctor, health professional or the NSW Ageing & Disability Commission for general information and advice on what to do.

 For more information on Elder Abuse, the Australian Human Rights Commission has a publication available – Your Rights at Retirement that includes a chapter Your right to be free of financial abuse.

 For more information on Wills, please visit one of the links below:

 Law Society – Finding a Solicitor in NSW

 NSW Trustee & Guardian – Start your Will online

 Legal Aid NSW – Information for Aboriginal people